Table Of Contents

 - Bring extra water.

-- Hiking boots recommended.
+- Hiking boots are recommended.

 - Do not attempt the service road without a 4×4/high clearance vehicle.